Disabling Site Indexing

 I've outlined some of the most common scenarios below.

-If you're trying to disable specific routes from being indexed, refer to the Disabling Page Indexing guide.
+Note, if you're just trying to disable specific routes from being indexed, you should use the robots.txt config instead.

 Hidden Production